pielube/MESSpy/README.md

 ## Overview
 The Multi-Energy System Simulator has been developed to perform techno-economic assesment of Renewable Energy Communities (REC), but can also be used to study single-standing buildings and hydrogen-integrated energy systems.
 It can simulate hourly balances of the energy flows between technologies of each location (building) inside the REC and calculate the Net Present Value of each considering the interaction with the national grid given different incentive schemes.
-The program has been developed to be as general as possible so it can be used to simulate even very different case studies and easily change their configuration or characteristics, technical and economic.
+The program has been developed to be as general as possible so it can be used to simulate a wide range of different case studies while easily changing their configuration or parameters,both technical and economic.
-The code is extensively commented and can be easly used as black box by modifing input/ and working on results/ or also modifyng the code.
+The code is extensively commented and can be easily used either as a black box by simply modifying the inputs and working on results or by directly modifying the code.

 It's an object oriented program structured on three levels: REC, location and technologies.
-Models of different technologies are aviable and still under development to include new fetures and more realistic detalis.
-At the moment the following technologies can be included in the simulations:
+Models of different technologies are avialable and still under development to include new fetures and more realistic detalis.
+At the current stage the following technologies can be included in the simulations:
 - Photovoltaic field
 - Battery
 - Electrolyzer